TransMed: Large Language Models Enhance Vision Transformer for Biomedical Image Classification: Method

 A challenge in adapting foundation models arises from their bulky architecture and extensive parameterization.
 Tuning the parameters of the entire model with just a handful of samples is a daunting task.
 Conversely, freezing the feature extractor may result in suboptimal feature extraction, given the substantial domain gap between clinical tasks and natural images.

 In this work, we explore a simple variant of common fine-tuning by selectively freezing parameters within the feature extractor while fine-tuning the remaining ones.
-Particularly, we find that an extremely simple strategy shows surprisingly high efficiency.
-Given a feature extractor $\mathcal{F} = (f_{\theta_1}, f_{\theta_2}, f_{\theta_3}, ..., f_{\theta_l})$ parameterized by $l$ layers, we find that an extremely simple strategy shows surprisingly high efficiency-just freezing the shallower $N$ layers from $f_{\theta_1}$ to $f_{\theta_N}$ and fine-tuning the remaining deeper layers.
+Particularly, given a feature extractor $\mathcal{F} = (f_{\theta_1}, f_{\theta_2}, f_{\theta_3}, ..., f_{\theta_l})$ parameterized by $l$ layers, we find that an extremely simple strategy shows surprisingly high efficiency-just freezing the shallower $N$ layers from $f_{\theta_1}$ to $f_{\theta_N}$ and fine-tuning the remaining deeper layers.
 This can be understood as a straightforward compromise to the typical fine-tuning under extreme sample limitations.
 We verify that it is generally applicable to commonly used vision transformers like ViT and Swin-Transformer.

 \textbf{Remark.} Note that the efficiency of fine-tuning with partial freezing actually aligns with findings from previous studies \cite{partial}.
 However, it formulates fine-tuning into a complex problem like neural architecture search, by determining the optimal learning rate for each layer within the network, with the goal of finding the optimal subnetwork for adaption.
 Although this may find better solutions, we would like to highlight the simplicity of our method, where there is no need for a time-consuming search to determine whether each layer should be frozen.
-Empirically, we find that for models like Swin-Transformer, freezing the embedding layer and the transformer layers of the first 2 stages leads to strong performance across all different settings, surpassing advanced methods such as visual prompt tuning and LoRA.
+Empirically, we find that for models like Swin-Transformer, freezing the embedding layer and the transformer layers of the first 2 stages consistently leads to strong performance, significantly surpassing advanced methods such as visual prompt tuning \cite{vpt}.